mlfoundations/evalchemy/README.md

 Refer to the [distributed README](eval/distributed/README.md) for more details.

-NOTE: This can be adapted for a non-HPC setup via `CUDA_VISIBLE_DEVICES`.
-If there is interest we can create a similar launch script for this setup.
+NOTE: This is configured for specific HPC clusters, but can easily be adapted.
+Furthermore it can be adapted for a non-HPC setup using `CUDA_VISIBLE_DEVICES` instead of SLURM job arrays.

 ### Multi-GPU Evaluation